Do you know you can raise fish for leather making?

-Kenya is endowed, with several freshwater lakes like Victoria, Naivasha and Turkana.
-These support her thriving fish sector that produces food, jobs and income for many people in the country.
-Some of her know species are Nile perch and Tilapia.
+Kenya has several freshwater lakes like Victoria, Naivasha, and Turkana.
+These support her thriving fish sector that produces food, jobs, and income for many people in the country.
+Some of her known species are Nile perch and Tilapia.

 How to tan fish skin to leather